Skip to main content

 When someone tells you they can solve your problem with an agent or a no-code platform, ask yourself this: what happens when something goes wrong?

 Who’s going to debug the system at 2 AM when your billing process crashes?
-Who’s going to adapt the architecture when your user base doubles?
-Who’s going to guarantee that your customers’ data is protected according to the regulations of the country where you operate?
+When your user base doubles, can the architecture handle it — and who adapts it if it can’t?
+Your customers’ data needs to be protected according to the regulations of the country where you operate, and someone has to guarantee that.

 If the answer is “I don’t know,” then you don’t need a recipe.
 You need a chef.